-Purple-heart plants are often referred to as “creeping perennials”, due to the fact that they will spread out as they grow.
-These plants will typically reach anywhere from eight to up to 14 inches tall and 16 inches wide (although they can spread out about five feet).
-They are considered to have a fairly fast rate of growth, especially when compared to other indoor plants.
-Their flowers will die off in the winter months.
+Purple heart is often referred to as a “creeping perennial” due to the fact that it will spread out as it grows.
+The plant will typically reach anywhere from 8 to 14 inches tall and 16 inches wide (although it can spread out about 5 feet).
+Purple heart is considered to have a fairly fast rate of growth, especially when compared to other indoor plants.
+Its flowers will die off in the winter months.

-Planting your purple-hearts in full sun can help ensure that they grow the most bold and vibrant purple stems.
-The plant can also grow in partial shade, but their stems are more likely to appear green than purple.
+Planting your purple hearts in full sun can help ensure that they grow the boldest and vibrant purple stems.
+The plant can also grow in partial shade, but its stem is more likely to appear green than purple.

 It's best to introduce these plants to brighter conditions over time, however, as too much direct sunlight all at once can lead to foliage burn.

-Purple-heart plants will grow best in soil that's lightweight, porous and moist.
+Purple heart plants will grow best in soil that's lightweight, porous, and moist.
 Though most commercial potting mixes will work just fine, the soil should ideally include peat moss, perlite, and compost.
-However, you'll just want to be sure that there's drainage holes on the bottom of the container or pot when planting indoors, as too much water retained by the soil can lead to root rot.
+However, you'll just want to be sure that there are drainage holes on the bottom of the container or pot when planting indoors, as too much water retained by the soil can lead to root rot.

-Purple-heart plants are considered to be drought-tolerant, and will not require a great deal of watering.
-For best growth, however, it is best not to let them sit dry for long periods.
+Purple heart is considered to be drought-tolerant, and it will not require a great deal of watering.
+For best growth, however, it is best not to let the plant sit dry for long periods.

-Aim to water these plants when the top layer of soil feels dry to the touch.
-You'll also want to stick to watering them during their blooming season.
+Aim to water the plant when the top layer of soil feels dry to the touch.
+You'll also want to stick to watering it during its blooming season.
 Keep in mind that younger plants will require more moisture than adults, and they should generally be watered at least weekly.

 Temperature and Humidity

-Purple-heart plants can survive in an array of temperatures, but they are susceptible to frost.
-The average household humidity of 40 to 50 percent creates an ideal growing condition for these plants.
+Purple heart can survive in an array of temperatures, but it's susceptible to frost.
+The average household humidity of 40 to 50 percent creates an ideal growing condition for the plant.
 If your house has drier air, a humidifier can help, as can placing your plant in a bathroom or kitchen.
 Dry air will impact the leaves, rendering them limp.

-These plants grow long stems, and due to their fast growth rate, they can become leggy and spindly very quickly.
-You'll want to prune them during the warmer months when all of the flowers have bloomed.
+The plant grows long stems, and due to its fast growth rate, it can become leggy and spindly very quickly.
+You'll want to prune it during the warmer months when all of the flowers have bloomed.
 Be sure to use sharp scissors and gloves.
 Aim to take off the top half of the stems that have become overgrown.

-Since these plants generally don't grow to be that large, they are commonly kept as houseplants.
-They won't require frequent repotting but will need to be transferred to a new container if the roots begin to push through the drainage holes located on the underside of the pot.
-This will typically occur during spring due to their tendency to spread out during the growing season.
+Since this plant generally does not grow to be that large, it's commonly kept as a houseplant. it won't require frequent repotting but it will need to be transferred to a new container if the roots begin to push through the drainage holes located on the underside of the pot.
+This will typically occur during spring due to its tendency to spread out during the growing season.